kwesiObuobi/code-and-code/hackerrank/library_fine/readme.md

 The first values are the return date and the second are the due date.
 The years are the same and the months are the same.
 The book is `14 - 5 = 9` days late.
 Return `5 * 9 = 135`.

-Click [here](https://www.hackerrank.com/challenges/library-fine/problem) to go see the official problem from [Hackerrank](https://www.hackerrank.com/)
+Click [here](https://www.hackerrank.com/challenges/library-fine/problem) to see the official problem from [Hackerrank](https://www.hackerrank.com/)